EslamYasser-Dev/api-simple-Money-transfer/readme.md

 # Money Transfer API

-This Go package provides a simple API for transferring money between accounts.
+it is just a simple API for transferring money between accounts.

 ## Functions